afrasier/jsTeroids/README.md

 # jsTeroids
 A JavaScript clone of the game Asteroids

 Created in 2013 and now uploaded to Github.
+The code is pretty bad, I never went back to clean it up.

 Music from: